Impact of the Rotation and Compactness of Progenitors on the Mass of Black Holes: Results

 In contrast, if stellar metallicity is low ($Z\le{}0.003$) and $m_{\rm ZAMS}\gtrsim{}40$ M$_\odot$, the initial rotation becomes the crucial ingredient.
 If the star rotates, the minimum ZAMS mass for PPISN and PISN decreases significantly (see the previous section) and stellar winds are efficient even at low metallicity.
 The combination of these two effects removes the hydrogen envelope and even a fraction of the He core.
 For this reason, the rapid model and the two compactness models are indistinguishable for rotating stars with $Z\le{}0.003$ and $m_{\rm ZAMS}\gtrsim{}40$ M$_\odot$.

-In contrast, if the star does not rotate, the BH mass for $40\lesssim{}m_{\rm ZAMS}/M_\odot{}\lesssim{}80$ and $Z\le{}0.0003$ depends dramatically on the collapse of the H envelope, because the star retains a large portion of its hydrogen envelope to the final stages.
-Models assuming that most of the H envelope collapse (i.e. the rapid model and the compactness model with $f_{\rm H}=0.9$) predict a BH mass $m_{\rm BH}\sim{}60$ M$_\odot$, almost twice as large as that expected from the compactness model with $f_{\rm H}=0$ in this range of ZAMS masses.
+If the star does not rotate, the BH mass for $40\lesssim{}m_{\rm ZAMS}/M_\odot{}\lesssim{}80$ and $Z\le{}0.0003$ dramatically depends on the collapse of the H envelope, because the star retains a large portion of its hydrogen envelope to the final stages.
+Models assuming that most of the H envelope collapses (i.e. the rapid model and the compactness model with $f_{\rm H}=0.9$) predict a BH mass $m_{\rm BH}\sim{}60$ M$_\odot$, almost twice as large as that expected from the compactness model with $f_{\rm H}=0$ in this range of ZAMS masses.
 Finally, non rotating stars with $m_{\rm ZAMS}\gtrsim{}80$ M$_\odot{}$ eject their H envelope entirely.
-Thus, the three models predict similar BH masses for extremely massive metal-poor non rotating stars.
+Thus, the three CCSN models predict similar BH masses for extremely massive metal-poor non rotating stars.

 In summary, if we look at the maximum BH mass, rotating models predict $m_{\rm BH,\,{}max}\leq{}45$ M$_\odot$ (originating from stars with $m_{\rm ZAMS}\sim{}90-100$ M$_\odot$ and $Z\leq{}0.0003$), regardless of the CCSN model.
 In contrast, non-rotating models predict $m_{\rm BH,\,{}max}\sim{}60$ M$_\odot$ (originating from stars with $m_{\rm ZAMS}\sim{}60-70$ M$_\odot$ and $Z\leq{}0.0003$) if the H envelope is assumed to collapse, and $m_{\rm BH,\,{}max}\sim{}45-50$ M$_\odot$ (originating from stars with $m_{\rm ZAMS}\sim{}110-120$ M$_\odot$ and $Z\leq{}0.0003$) if the H envelope is assumed to be ejected.
 These conclusions depend on the adopted description of PPISNe and PISNe (from \citealt{spera2017}).